JVK2000/TSBK07-helicopter-simulator/lab3/question-lab3.md

 **Why was blue facing the camera when visualizing the normal vectors?**

-When a surface is facing a camera, the normal becomes (0, 0 , 1), and when using the normal to set the color, the color becomes blue because of RGB. ????
+When a surface faces a camera, the normal becomes (0, 0, 1), and when using the normal to set the color, the color becomes blue because of RGB. ????

 </br>